The Most Dangerous Game (2022 film)

-The Most Dangerous Game is an American thriller film written and directed by Justin Lee and starring Tom Berenger, Judd Nelson, Bruce Dern, Casper Van Dien and Chris "CT" Tamburello.
+The Most Dangerous Game is an American thriller film written and directed by Justin Lee, and starring Tom Berenger, Judd Nelson, Bruce Dern, Casper Van Dien and Chris "CT" Tamburello.
 It is a remake of the 1932 film of the same name, which is based on the 1924 short story by Richard Connell.

 Plot

-A father and son are shipwrecked on a remote island where they are caught up in a trophy hunt held by its mysterious owner, a merciless man who uses the land as an elite hunting preserve for stalking the most dangerous game of all: human.
+A man is hunted by wealthy elites in a game he initially agrees to but comes to regret.